canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

 You can expand entries in Tests Results and Logs sections to access more detailed information.

-Additionally, if the report is more complex, you can utilize the *search bar* to filter specific tests for easier navigation.
+Additionally, if the report is more complex, you can utilise the *search bar* to filter specific tests for easier navigation.
 For instance, if you type "audio" in the search bar, you can view all test results related to audio testing.